amboltio/DM-i-AI-2022/robot-robbers/README.md

 ## Evaluation
 During the week of the competition, you will be able to validate your solution against a validation seed.
 The best score your model achieves on the validation seed will be displayed on the scoreboard.
 You'll have exactly 2 minutes to play the game for each attempt.

 Once you have developed your solution, you should evaluate it.
-You only have one evaluation attempt!
+Remember, that you only have one evaluation attempt!

 After evaluation, your final score will be provided.
 This score can be seen on the <a href="https://cases.dmiai.dk/">scoreboard</a> shortly after and cannot be changed.